Margaret Court: Tennis is 'full of lesbians', says Australian Grand Slam legend

 Grand Slam winners Martina Navratilova and Billie Jean King have called for her name to be stripped from the venue at Melbourne Park.

-And former world number four Sam Stosur hinted on Tuesday that players might refuse to play at the arena at next year's tournament.
+Former world number four Sam Stosur hinted that players might refuse to play at the arena at next year's tournament and on Wednesday said they were united in their condemnation of Court.

+"I think that's all pretty crazy stuff," said 33-year-old Australian number one Stosur.

+"It's pretty obvious that the whole tennis community out here has pretty much the same opinion and we're going to all stand by that."

 World number one Andy Murray said at the French Open on Tuesday he hoped the issue could be resolved long before next year's Australian Open.